-If you’ve built a successful distribution company and you’re considering an exit, now may be the perfect time to sell: both financial and strategic buyers have pent-up demand for M&A after deals stalled during the COVID-19 pandemic, strategic buyers are especially well-capitalized and positioned to pay top dollar to acquire firms that bring effective synergies and financial buyers (such as private equity firms) are eager to deploy uninvested capital that accumulated during the pandemic (also known as “dry powder”).
+If you’ve built a successful distribution company and you’re considering an exit, now may be the perfect time to sell: both financial and strategic buyers have pent-up demand for M&A after deals stalled during the COVID-19 pandemic, strategic buyers are especially well-capitalized heading into a potential recession and are positioned to pay top dollar to acquire firms that are complementary and offer opportunity for cost synergies.
+Distribution focused models remain a favorite of financial buyers (such as private equity firms) who are eager to deploy uninvested capital that accumulated during the pandemic (also known as “dry powder”).

-If you are exploring the sale of your distribution company, it’s important to understand the specific factors that drive value among financial and strategic buyers.
-Explore 14 value drivers below and examine how your company performs in these areas.
+If you are exploring the sale of your distribution company, it is important to understand the specific factors that drive value among the buyer universe.
+Below, we have identified 14 value drivers for you to focus on.

 Financial Value Drivers for Distribution Companies

 - EBITDA: Buyers generally like and value the distribution business model.
 They tend to look for opportunities with the potential to scale and they tend to aggressively seek targets with more than $4mm of EBITDA.
-Generally, higher levels of EBITDA contribute to higher valuation multiples.
+Generally, higher levels of EBITDA present opportunities for scale and growth, which often contribute to higher valuation multiples.

-- Margin, Margin, Margin: Buyers will focus on both gross margin and EBITDA margin to gain comfort with the business model and opportunity for growth.
-EBITDA margins in excess of 10% indicate a true “value-add” and will differentiate your company in the marketplace.
+- Margin, Margin, Margin: Buyers will focus on both gross- and EBITDA margin to gain comfort with the business model and opportunity for growth.
+EBITDA margins in excess of 10% indicate “value-add” and will differentiate your company in the marketplace.

 Other Characteristics That Maximize the Value of Distributors